kkuanhui/my_config/README.md

 # my_config
-My tmux, bash, vim and vscode config. <br>
+My tmux, bash, vim and vscode config.
 This is a new branch.